Sociocultural Norm Similarities and Differences via Situational Alignment and Explainable Textual Entailment: Human-AI Collaboration to Create a Cross-Cultural Social Norm Dataset

-\paragraph{Human Verification and Editing.} To ensure the quality and accuracy of our dataset of situated social norm relationships and their justifications across cultures, three students with a background in both Chinese and American cultures further acted as annotators by verifying and editing, if needed, the outputs of our framework jointly (Figure \ref{fig:pipeline_cot}).
+\paragraph{Human Verification and Editing.} To ensure the quality and accuracy of our dataset of situated social norm relationships and their justifications across cultures, three annotators with significant (10+ years) lived experiences in both Chinese and American cultures further acted as annotators by jointly verifying and editing, if needed, the outputs of our framework (Figure \ref{fig:pipeline_cot}).
 Specifically, authors ensured that (1) situations are correctly aligned (i.e., \textit{entailment} or \textit{contradiction} labels are assigned correctly to aligned norms, while \textit{no relation labels} are assigned to misaligned norms), (2) norms generated by GPT-3 are not hallucinated, and (3) the explanations are correct.
 Annotators were able to discuss any questions and resolve any final disagreements with each other.
 In total, we find that 51\% of norms had a \textit{no relation} label, either due to misaligned situations or due to the absence of extracted, relevant Chinese norms for corresponding US norms.
 Only a few instances (around 5\%) had hallucinated norms; all were further corrected during annotation.

 Generated explanations needed no further editing in 58.9\% of the cases.
 In 38.1\% of the cases, the inferred cross-cultural norm relation (and corresponding explanations) were deemed incorrect and required the revision of both the label and the explanation, while in the remaining instances (3.0\%), generated explanations still required major revisions even though the relation label was deemed correct.
 Our final dataset contains 3,069 NLI instances of social norm relations across cultures with explanations.
 Out of these, 432 are \textit{contradictions} (14\%), 1059 are \textit{entailments} (35\%), and 1578 have a \textit{no relation} label (51\%).
-In total, aligned norms comprise 1173 unique rules-of-thumb from \textsc{SocialChemistry} (American axis) and 2273 as obtained from Zhihu using our framework (Chinese axis).
-Examples from our dataset are shown in Table \ref{tab:examplescrosscultural}.
+In total, aligned norms comprise 1173 unique rules-of-thumb from \textsc{SocialChemistry} (American axis) and 2273 as obtained from Zhihu using our framework (Chinese axis), with social norm description length averaging 63.5 characters.
+For social norm extraction, situation length was limited to 300 characters; examples from our dataset are shown in Table \ref{tab:examplescrosscultural}.